skip to content

 General Faculty Awards

-PhD students can apply for help funding the cost of research trips, academic conferences, and special training, including language training, not otherwise available with University, subject to the following guidelines:
+PhD students can apply for help funding the cost of research trips, academic conferences, and special training, including language training, not otherwise available with University, subject to the following guidelines.
+Please see the application form below for further information.

 Application Process:

 1. PhD students should complete the General Awards application form and submit it to the Administrative Officer by one of the deadlines below.
-You must also ask a referee to send their reference to the Administrative Officer by the same deadline as your application form.
+You must also ask your supervisor to send their reference to the Administrative Officer by the same deadline as your application form.

 2. Staff applying for this award should complete the Staff Application Form and submit it to the Administrative Officer by one of the deadlines below.